Tenpenny Joke: Radio

 Tenpenny Joke have also been featured regularly on 'Yellowbeat' radio in Tokyo (where Across The Ocean became a most-requested track) and have received airplay in the US, UK, Europe, New Zealand and parts of Asia.
 The album has also been featured on college radio in the US as well as on internet radio stations and podcasts worldwide.

-Television
+Film & Television

-Tenpenny Joke's video She was played on ABC's Rage along with videos Even Harbour and Sense.
-They have performed live on SBS's music program Noise TV & Channel 31's music shows On The Couch, Asylum TV & The Loft.

-Other Television, Film and Media include: